Kitchen Backsplash Installation Cost

 If you’ve selected a few kitchen backsplash options that beautifully complement your countertop selection, then you’re ready for backsplash prices to compare as you plan your budget.
 This page of backsplash prices and costs covers both materials and labor, so you’ll have a clear idea of what an installed backsplash will cost and how you can save money on the type you want.
-A kitchen backsplash cost will be between $13 and $118 per square foot, with the backsplash materials and installation included, as well as removal of the old backsplash, if there is one.
+The cost of kitchen backsplash installation is usually between $13 and $118 per square foot, with the backsplash materials and installation included, as well as removal of the old backsplash, if there is one.

 Related Kitchen Remodel Costs